-For more information on analysis of the implemented design, see this link in the Vivado Design Suite User Guide: Design Analysis and Closure Techniques (UG906).
+For more information on analysis of the implemented design, see section Interactive Design Analysis in the IDE in the Vivado Design Suite User Guide: Design Analysis and Closure Techniques (UG906).

 Moving Forward in Non-Project Mode

 In Non-Project Mode, the Vivado Design Suite generated messages for the design session, and wrote the messages to the Vivado log file (vivado.log).
 Examine this log file and the reports generated from the design data to view an accurate assessment of the current project state.